Scott Joplin - The King of

 - Berlin (1995:233)

-effectively summarizes Joplin's last years in New York, a time
+effectively summarizes Joplin's last years in New

-when his compositions were growing in complexity at the same
+York, a time when his compositions were growing in

-time his health was seriously declining:
+complexity at the same time his health was seriously

-Though the 46-year old Joplin was almost
+Though the 46-year old Joplin was almost at the

-declining as a musician.
-He was still master of his craft, at the
+he was not declining as a musician.
+He was still

-height of his creative powers.
+powers.
 He was continuing to respond to his

-musical environment, thinking in new ways, creating a new type of
+musical environment, thinking in new ways,

-ragtime.
-This was a growing, dynamic composer betrayed by a failing
+growing, dynamic composer betrayed by a failing

 body.

-- Joplin became quite sick in early 1917 and entered Bellevue Hospital.
+- Joplin became quite sick in early 1917 and entered

-On February 3, 1917, he was transferred to the mental ward of Manhattan State Hospital.
-He died there on April 1, 1917,
+transferred to the mental ward of Manhattan State

-at the age of approximately 49 from "demential paralytica" likely caused by syphillis: Berlin
+of approximately 49 from "demential paralytica"

-- Stark published Reflection Rag
+- Stark published Reflection Rag (below), which Joplin likely

-around 1907, as a tribute to Joplin after Joplin died (Berlin, 1995:240).
+wrote in around 1907, as a tribute to Joplin after

-- Joplin also achieved posthumous fame in a
+- Joplin also achieved posthumous fame in a number

-number of other ways, including the staging of Treemonisha
+of other ways, including the staging of

-on Broadway and other venues, having his music featured in the
+2022), having his music featured in the 1973 movie

 The

-Sting, being awarded a special Bicentennial Pulitzer Prize in 1976 for
+Bicentennial Pulitzer Prize in 1976 for his

-his contribution to American music, having Billy Dee Williams
+contribution to American music, having Billy Dee

-portray him in
+Williams portray him in a 1977

-a U.S. stamp in 1983.
+issued on an American stamp in 1983.

-The sheet music below of Scott Joplin
+The sheet music below of Scott

-compositions is set out roughly chronologically into the following
+Joplin compositions is set out roughly chronologically

-three sections: (a) Joplin rags, marches and waltzes; (b)
+rags, marches and waltzes; (b) compositions

-compositions on which Joplin collaborated or arranged; and (c)
+on which Joplin collaborated or arranged; and

-Joplin songs.
+(c) Joplin songs.

 |

-Scott Joplin.
 The Great Crush Collision March.

-Temple, TX: John R. Fuller, 1896.
+Temple, TX: John R Fuller, 1896.

 |